 21And the Gentiles will hope in his name.b

 22Then was brought to him a man afflicted by a demon who was blind and mute.
 And he healed him, so that the mute man spoke and saw.

-23And all the multitudes were amazed, and said, “This cannot be the Son of David, can it?”
+23And all the crowd was amazed, and said, “This cannot be the Son of David, can it?”

 24But when the Pharisees heard it, they said, “This man does not cast out demons except by Beelzebul the ruler of the demons.”